magodo/az-whose/README.md

 This tool follows the above practice, and provide an easy way to do the inspection for you.
 The stragety used here is as simple as below:

 - Users specify either a resource id, or a filter with resource group name or/and resource types, to search for the activity logs (within 90 days)
-- Aggregate the logs by resource id, operator/caller, operation type (i.e. write, action, delete)
+- Aggregate the logs by resource id, operator/caller, operation type (i.e. write, action, delete).
+Note that if there is a "delete" and it is not the last operation, it will reset all the operation record detected so far.
+The sanity here is to only record the latest lifecycle of this resource.
+If you'd like to keep the operations including the delete, use option `--keep-delete`.
 - Each operation type has a weight, which will be used to factor with the count of the operations, to get a confidence score
 - For each resource, the operators are sorted with the confidence score
 - Print the result